 Dear Diabetes: What is a gluten-free diet?

 In the simplest terms, a gluten-free diet is one that contains no wheat, rye, or barley, the three grains that contain the protein gluten.
 Avoiding these grains – and all of the processed foods that contain them – isn’t always simple, however.
-Doing so can mean reading food labels scrupulously, resisting your grandma’s famous lasagna and, even on your birthday, enjoying cake from your favorite bakery.
+Doing so can mean reading food labels scrupulously, resisting your grandma’s famous lasagna and, even on your birthday, forgoing cake from your favorite bakery.

 The good news is that nature has given us a treasure trove of gluten-free foods.
 Fruits, vegetables, nuts, seeds, beans, milk, most meats, poultry, fish, and eggs are all naturally gluten-free.
 There are plenty of gluten-free grains, too, including quinoa, rice, buckwheat, millet, sorghum, teff, and uncontaminated oats (oats itself is gluten-free, but is often mixed with wheat, rye, or barley in the growing field or processing facility).